 If you would like further information please contact us (see how to contact us below)

-Under the General Data Protection Regulation you have a number of important rights which you can exercise free of charge.
+Under the Data Protection Act 2018 you have a number of important rights which you can exercise free of charge.
 In summary, those include rights to:

 - fair processing of information and transparency over how we use your use personal information